U2NG/2018-dc-data-org-notes/03-data-org-dates-notes.md

 # 03-data-org-dates-notes

-## Dates as Date
+## Dates as Data
 Let's talk about dates and date formatting in spreadsheets:

 Dates in spreadsheets are stored in a single column.

 While this seems the most natural way to record dates, it actually is not best practice.

 A spreadsheet application will display the dates in a seemingly correct way (to a human observer) but how it actually handles and stores the dates may be problematic.

 In particular, please remember that functions that are valid for a given spreadsheet program (be it LibreOffice, Microsoft Excel, OpenOffice, Gnumeric, etc.) are usually guaranteed to be compatible only within the same family of products.

 If you will later need to export the data and need to conserve the timestamps, you are better off handling them using one of the solutions discussed below.